RedginaldGodeau/Golang-register-and-login/README.md

-# GoLang : Login & Register (Postgres & JWT)
+# GoLang [Micro Framework] : Login & Register (Postgres & JWT)

 ## 📑 DESCRIPTION
-A login and account creation project with posgreSQL as database and a connection token with JWT
+A login and account creation project with postgresql as database and a connection token with JWT

 ## 🔧 Tech Stack